joeromero/docs/content/sql_api/sql_api.md

 }
 ```

-Finally, remember that unless you are authenticated your table needs to be public for the SQL API to work.
+Finally, remember that in order to use the SQL API, you table must either be public, or you must be authenticated using API Keys or OAuth, as discussed above.

 ## POST and GET

 The CartoDB SQL API is setup to handle both GET and POST requests.
 You can test the GET method directly in your browser.
-Below is an example of a JQuery SQL API request to a CartoDB.
+Below is an example of a JQuery SQL API request to CartoDB:

 ```js
 JQUERY